-The Fair Housing Act guarantees every American the right to fairness when it comes to renting, buying a home, or access to mortgage on the basis of certain protected classes.
-Under federal law, there are seven protected classes.
+The Fair Housing Act guarantees every American the right to fairness when it comes to rentals, participating in a property sale, or access to mortgage on the basis of certain classes.
+Under federal law, this act prohibits discrimination against seven protected classes.

-That is, race, color, religion, sex, nationality, disability, and familial status.
-As a landlord, denying a tenant the opportunity to rent your Georgia home or evicting a tenant on the basis of such classes would be unlawful and you’d be liable to certain legal and financial ramifications.
+That is, race, color, religion, sex, national origin, mental or physical impairment or disability, and familial status.
+As a landlord, denying a person the opportunity to rent your Georgia home or evicting them on the basis of such classes would be unlawful and you’d be liable to certain legal and financial ramifications.

 And this came a week later after the assassination of Dr. Martin Luther King, Jr. His assassination led to an outpouring of anger among Black Americans.
 It also led to a period of national mourning that helped speed up the enactment of the Fair Housing Act by Congress.